C29H25N3O5/26F-Galaxy-Sans/README.md

    gftools builder config.yaml
    ```

-4. Find the compiled fonts in the `fonts` folder.
+4. Find the compiled fonts in the `.github/fonts` folder.

 ### Notes for non-Glyphs users